robot-learning-freiburg/ros_sam/README.md

 # ROS SAM

 This package is what the name suggests: Meta's `segment-anything` wrapped in a ROS node.
+In this wrapper we offer...

+ - ROS services for segmenting images using point and box queries
+ - An RQT interface for specifying point queries interactively.
+ - A Python client which handles the serialization of queries.

 ## Installation